mschwingen/hardware/modelm-usb/README.md

 SPI block of the controller, running at 4MHz.
 The keyboard columns are driven by GPIO ports on the controller, which are only set low or high-Z, so no external diodes are required.

+(Update 2020-08-23): V2 design files added - they address all the gotchas listed above, and should work, but I have not built this PCB yet (and probably will not do so in the near future, since I have enough V1 PCBs left).
+If you decide to build V2 hardware, please tell me.

 ## Building